-Multiple-choice Choose Multiple Answer – Read the text and answer the multiple-choice question by selecting the correct response.
-You will need to select more than one response.
+PTE Reading Multiple-choice, Choose Multiple Answer – Read the paragraph and answer the question by selecting all the correct responses.
+It requires test takers to read, analyze, understand and assess a short text on an academic subject and choose more than one correct response.

-Read the following passage and answer question #1.
+1. Read the passage and answer the following question.

-Read the following passage and answer question #2.
+2. Read the passage and answer the following question.

 In terrestrial affairs we think of “big” as being complicated; a city is more intricate than a village, an ocean more complicated than a puddle.
 For the universe, the reverse seems to be the case bigger is simpler Galaxies have some puzzling features, but on the whole, they are scarcely more complicated than the stars that compose them Beyond the galaxies, in the hierarchy of the cosmos, there are clusters of galaxies; these clusters are loosely bound by the gravity of their largest members and tend to look very much the same in all directions.
 Simplest of all is the universe at large, it is far less complicated than the Earth, one of its most trivial members.
 The universe consists of billions of galaxies flying apart as if from an explosion that set it in motion, it is not lopsided, nor does it rotate.
 The more thoroughly scientists investigate the universe, the more clearly its simplicity shines through.

 Ques 2.
-Which of the following statements can be supported from the text?[A].
+Which of the following statements can be supported by the text?[A].
 The universe is a relatively simple phenomenon.

 [B].
-Billions of galaxies are predicted to explode, adding to universal complexity.
+Billions of galaxies are predicted to explode, adding to the universal complexity.